 The sixth line, yang, shows the leader setting things right once and for all.
-From that time on there will be happiness and good fortune.
+Such action brings happiness.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.

 The I Ching teaches you to flow with changes and create positive change from the inside through conscious living.
 Your future is in your hands.
 Consult the I Ching for ideas that lead to clear thinking and positive mental attitude.
 Reading the I Ching helps you take the time to reflect on your attitudes and ideas.
 Continue asking until you feel positive about your course.